Overview

 The course is available full-time over one year or part-time over two-years, and may be studied as either an MSc or a Postgraduate Diploma.

-All students take course units totalling 120 credits (eight 15-credit course units) over the year (or two years).
+All students take course units totalling 120 credits (eight 15-credit course units) over the year (or two years) which may include:

 - Methodology and Research Design;